jitterted/yacht-tdd/README.md

 [X] Check that the score is being rendered as desired

-[ ] Refactor the YachtController category assignment code
+[X] Refactor the YachtController category assignment code

+[ ] Add scoring for the remaining categories to Scoreboard (and ScoreCategory)

+[ ] Bounce back out a layer to front-end web to see what functionality we need next

 [ ] Full House validation is broken (see disabled test)